These 12 States Have The Highest Homelessness Rates

 Massachusetts

-Aside from unaffordable housing and rising costs, one of the main reasons for the increase in recent years is the domino effect caused by the COVID-19 pandemic.
-Despite state moratoriums on evictions, there was a notable increase in the years following the pandemic era.
-The Telegram also mentioned "an influx of migrants into Massachusetts," who were believed to have contributed to the homeless total.
+Aside from unaffordable housing and rising costs, one of the main reasons for this increase in recent years is the domino effect caused by the COVID-19 pandemic.
+Despite state moratoriums on evictions, there was a notable increase in evictions in the years following the pandemic.
+Being homeless in a state like Massachusetts can be especially risky, as the frigid winter weather can make living without adequate shelter particularly dangerous.

 Arizona